jjwithanr/obsidian_bible_study/docs/New Testament/Galatians/Galatians6.md

-# Galations 6
+# Galatians 6

 ## Overview:

 #### v.1
->Brothers, if someone is caught in a sin, you who are spiritiual should restore him gently.
+>Brothers, if someone is caught in a sin, you who are spiritual should restore him gently.
 But watch yourself, or you may also be tempted.

 Forgiveness is different from restoration.
 #mikewinger